raylene-gsa/technology-modernization-fund/index.md

 The Technology Modernization Fund (TMF) was authorized by the Modernizing Government Technology Act of 2017.

 Approved projects receive incremental funding and technical expertise to ensure project success.
-In Fiscal Year 2018, the TMF received $100 million to fund modernization projects, and the FY 2019 President's Budget requests an additional $210 million.
+The TMF received $100 million in FY 2018 to fund modernization projects, and another $25 million in FY 2019.
+The President's FY 2020 Budget requests an additional $150 million.

 ## How the TMF works